Awesome

 <br>Typically, your users

-table might have a fullname
+table might have a name

-column, but you need two separate columns : firstname
+column, but you need two separate columns : first_name

-and lastname
+and last_name

 .
 However, your database is already full of records.